 CRC members have access to the Clubhouse to study, drink coffee, socialize, or just hang out – 24 hours a day, seven days a week.
 It also serves as a private venue in which scheduled meetings and other CRC programming are held.
 All members are asked to follow the Clubhouse rules (PDF).

-For students interested in becoming members or learning more about the CRC, the Clubhouse will be open to the public for free coffee hours on Tuesdays from 3:00 to 4:00 p.m., and Fridays from 1:00 to 2:00 p.m., throughout Winter Term.
+For students interested in becoming members or learning more about the CRC, the Clubhouse will be open to the public for free coffee hours on Tuesdays from 3:00-4:00 p.m. and on Thursdays 4:00-5:00 p.m., throughout Spring Term 2015.

 The CRC Clubhouse in McNary 125 is available for recovery-supportive meetings and events.
 If you are interested in reserving the space, please complete the online reservation request form.
 All reservations are subject to the Clubhouse reservation agreement (PDF).